Sanctuaries, tourism, business and fishing

 Sanctuaries for fishing

-The Coral Sea sanctuaries were more than 200 km offshore from the nearest fishing port.
+The Coral Sea sanctuaries are more than 200 km offshore from the nearest fishing port.
 The area most accessible from mainland Australia lying next to the Great Barrier Reef Marine Park – almost half a million square kilometres – would remain open to recreational fishers.

 While containing Australia’s largest marine sanctuary, the Coral Sea Marine Reserve allows some continued use, including what is effectively the largest recreational fishing zone in Australia’s history.